HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 JavaScript is a powerful force that provides the lion's share of interactivity on the web.
 It drives behaviors from the simple to the complex, and is making more things possible on the web than ever before.

 Yet, the increased usage of JavaScript to deliver rich user experiences comes at a cost.
 From the moment JavaScript is downloaded, parsed, and compiled, to every moment it executes, the browser must orchestrate all kinds of work to make everything possible.

-This work comes at a cost: doing too little with JavaScript means you _might_ fall short of fulfilling user experience and business goals.
+Doing too little with JavaScript means you _might_ fall short of fulfilling user experience and business goals.
 On the other hand, shipping too much on JavaScript means you might be creating user experiences that are slow to load, sluggish to respond, and frustrating to users.

 This year, we'll once again be looking at the role of JavaScript on the web, as we present our findings for 2022 and offering advice for creating delightful user experiences.

 ## How much JavaScript do we load?

-To begin, the amount of JavaScript web developers ship on the web will be touched upon.
+To begin, we'll assess the amount of JavaScript web developers ship on the web.
 After all, before improvements can be made, an assessment of the current landscape must be performed.

 {{ figure_markup(
     image="bytes-per-page.png",